A woman’s menstrual cycle is approximately 28 days long, however, cycles can vary quite dramatically between 21 to 40 days.

 How might irregular periods affect your sex life?

-How to rebalance hormones and help to regulate your periods
+How to re-balance hormones and help to regulate your period

-Enjoying a healthy and balanced diet, as well as reduced alcohol intake, no smoking, and a stress-free environment can all help in regaining a more regular hormonal pattern, and therefore make life a little easier to manage and plan.
+Enjoying a healthy and balanced diet, as well as reduced alcohol intake, no smoking, and a stress-free environment can all help in regaining a more regular hormonal pattern.